 - Limit added sugars to less than 25 percent of your total daily calories.
 These sugars, which are added to foods (such as pastries, candy, and other sweets) and beverages (such as soft drinks and fruit drinks) during production, usually provide few nutrients but lots of calories.

-Carbohydrates Are Key
+Carbohydrates Are Key in Diabetic Diet

 The goal of your meal plan is to keep your blood sugar level as close to normal as possible after and between meals.
-It is important to be aware of how much carbohydrate you are eating, because carbohydrates have the greatest effect on blood sugar levels.
+It is important to be aware of how much carbohydrate you are eating because carbohydrates have the greatest effect on blood sugar levels.
 Careful carbohydrate planning to keep blood sugar balanced, combined with eating foods that are low in total, saturated, and trans fats, can help lower your heart disease risk and your risk of complications from diabetes.

-Carbohydrates are supplied primarily by grains, starchy foods such corn and potatoes, fruit, and milk.
+Carbohydrates are supplied primarily by grains, starchy foods such as corn and potatoes, fruit, and milk.
 Vegetables also have some carbohydrate content, but protein foods, oils, and fats contain very little carbohydrate.
 Always try to consume carbohydrates that are high in fiber because they are digested slowly and therefore tend to keep blood sugar levels more stable.

-Fiber and Blood Sugar Control
+Role of Fiber in Blood Sugar Control

-You should definitely consume a lot more highfiber foods.
+You should definitely consume a lot more high-fiber foods.
 Fiber is especially beneficial for people with type 2 diabetes because it can help keep blood glucose levels steady.
-There are two types of fiber in the food you eat: water soluble and water insoluble.
+There are two types of fiber in the food you eat: water-soluble and water-insoluble.
 Neither type of fiber is digestible, but they both play an important role in your diet.
 Of the two types, soluble fiber has the strongest effect on blood sugar.
 Foods rich in soluble fiber are digested gradually, slowing down the absorption of glucose into the blood.
 The result is smaller increases in blood sugar after eating.

 Soluble fiber has another possible health benefit: reducing your risk of heart disease.
 It lowers total blood cholesterol as well as harmful LDL cholesterol by absorbing cholesterol from the bloodstream and excreting it as waste.
 Soluble fiber may also reduce the amount of cholesterol your liver produces.

-Foods that contain high amounts of soluble fiber include grains such as oat bran, oatmeal, barley, and rye; fruits such as blackberries, oranges, apples, and pears; beans and legumes (including kidney beans, black-eyed peas, lentils, split peas, and soybeans); flaxseed; and psyllium (a grass found in some cereal products and breads, some dietary supplements, and some over-the-counter stool softeners and laxatives).
+Foods that contain high amounts of soluble fiber include grains such as oat bran, oatmeal, barley, and rye; fruits such as blackberries, oranges, apples, and pears; beans and legumes (including kidney beans, black-eyed peas, lentils, split peas, and soybeans); flaxseed; and psyllium (a grass found in some cereal products and bread, some dietary supplements, and some over-the-counter stool softeners and laxatives).

 Doctors recommend that most people-including those without diabetes-get 20 to 40 grams of fiber every day.
 Up to age 50, the recommendation is up to 40 grams a day for men and 25 grams a day for women.
 After age 50, men are advised to consume 30 grams and women 20 grams daily (because people usually eat less as they get older).
 Children should have a daily fiber intake equal to their age plus 5 grams per day; for example, an 8-year-old child should eat 8 plus 5 grams, or 13 grams.

 These figures may seem daunting, but you’ll find that it’s not so difficult if you add fiber to your diet gradually.
-Start by buying some highfiber breakfast cereals that contain whole grains or flaxseed.
+Start by buying some high-fiber breakfast cereals that contain whole grains or flaxseed.
 Prepare more fiber-rich dishes such as bean soups, stews, and casseroles.
 Toss some chickpeas or other beans into your salads.
-For a side dish, serve black-eyed peas instead of a starch such as potatoes or rice.
+For a side dish, serve black-eyed peas instead of starch such as potatoes or rice.
 And, of course, eat lots of fruits and vegetables.

 The same foods that contain soluble fiber also supply insoluble fiber in varying amounts.
-Insoluble fiber increases stool bulk, speeds up the time it takes stool to travel through the intestines, and improves bowel regularity.
+Insoluble fiber increases stool bulk, speeds up the time it takes stool to travel through the intestines and improves bowel regularity.
 At the same time, fiber may also reduce your risk of colon cancer, hemorrhoids, and digestive disorders.

 You should be aware, however, that dietary fiber can influence the effect of some common medications.
-For example, a high fiber intake can lower the body’s absorption of cholesterol reducing medications called HMG-CoA reductase inhibitors, the heart medication digoxin, and lithium (prescribed for bipolar disorder).
+For example, a high fiber intake can lower the body’s absorption of cholesterol-reducing medications called HMG-CoA reductase inhibitors, the heart medication digoxin, and lithium (prescribed for bipolar disorder).
 If you take any of these prescription medications, talk to your doctor before increasing your fiber intake.

 The dietary exchange system was developed by the American Diabetes Association and the American Dietetic Association to help people with diabetes plan their meals to gain better control over their blood glucose levels.
 The system divides food into three main groups: carbohydrates, meat and meat substitutes, and fats.
 Each group contains a subgroup of foods that are similar in calorie, carbohydrate, protein, and fat content to make the same foods in a list virtually interchangeable.
 For example, under carbohydrates, you’ll find that one fruit exchange supplies 15 grams of carbohydrates and about 60 calories.
 Fruits corresponding to one fruit exchange include 1 cup of blueberries, 1 small apple, or 1 medium peach.
 Under the meat exchanges category, one very lean meat exchange equals 7 grams of protein, 0 to 3 grams of fat, and 35 calories.
 For the very lean meat exchange, you can choose 1 ounce of chicken or turkey white meat with no skin, 1 cup of low-fat cottage cheese, or 2 egg whites.